captainread/beasts-vs-brains/README.md

 ### Noughts and Crosses

-A true classic

-- Players can click on squares to place an alternating `X` or `O`
+- A true classic.
+Users can click on squares to place an alternating `X` or `O`
-- If a player gets 3 in a row then the game let's them know that they've won!
+- If a user places 3 `X` or `O`'s horizontally, vertically or diagonally then the game let's them know that they've won!

 _Additional_

-- Players can only choose squares that haven't already been taken
+- Players can only choose squares that haven't already been taken.
-- Once a player has won allow them to reset the game
+- Once a player has won allow them to reset the game.
-- Keep track of the players scores
+- Keep track of the players scores.
-- Alternate who goes first
+- Alternate who goes first.

 ### A [Memory Matching Game](https://www.memozor.com/memory-games/for-kids/pokemon-game)